Scottish castles - historical highlights for your trip

 At Edzell Castle, on the edge of the hills near Brechin, this former seat of the Lindsays is a reminder that castle life did not always involve defence and strife.
 Here, in 1604, the then owner, Sir David Lindsay, Laird of Edzell, set about creating a formal garden in the contemporary fashion of the time – a kind of 17th-century makeover – with skilled stonemasons chiselling out heraldic and symbolic sculptures on themes such as arts and virtues in the walls that sheltered the laird’s symmetrical ‘pleasance’.

-The red sandstone tower is in the care of Historic Scotland and, as the bones of the garden survived, the layout was restored, with a square boxwood surround taking in four parterre patterns, making it one of the very few period garden restorations anywhere in Scotland.
+Liek many others described here, the red sandstone tower is in the care of Historic Environment Scotland and, as the bones of the garden survived, the layout was restored, with a square boxwood surround taking in four parterre patterns, making it one of the very few period garden restorations anywhere in Scotland.

 Like Edzell, Dirleton Castle, near North Berwick, was once a formidable fortress.
 Today the ancient walls overlook the elegant gardens of its later owners who saw the ruined castle as the most elaborate garden ornament.
 It features one of the largest herbaceous borders in Scotland, at its very best in July and August.